whiteroach/nodificator/README.md

 Todo:

-- [ ] Improve README file
+- [ ] Improve README file.
-- [ ] Re-Organize modules
+- [ ] Re-Organize modules.
-- [ ] Improve Error Handling
+- [ ] Improve Error Handling.
-- [ ] Add Help functionality
+- [ ] Add Help functionality.
+- [ ] Use Path instead of strings of format.
+- [ ] Use std::path::MAIN_SEPARATOR instead of /.
-- [x] Add a counter that counts number of node_modules removed recursively.
+- [x] Add a counter that counts number of node_modules .removed recursively.